chipsheppard/osixthreeo/readme.txt

 == Anything else I should know? ==

 Gutenberg column blocks:
-Add a class of "boxed" to a Columns Block to style the columns in nice boxes.
+Add the css class "boxed" to a Columns Block to style the columns in nice boxes.
+Add "bdr" to add a border.
+Add "shade" to add a shadow.
 Add the class "up100" to push a column up for a staggered look - up50, up75, up125, up150, up160, up175 & up200 are also available.

 Horizontal Rule: If NOT using the WP Block Editor...  the horizontal rule tag (hr) is 10% black.
 Add class=“alt” for 50% white.